quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part66_13.5_Integratin.md

 :p How do phase shifts affect the frequency response in audio?
 ??x
 Phase shifts caused by differences in path lengths between direct and reflected sound waves lead to either constructive or destructive interference.
 This interference can attenuate specific frequencies in the audio spectrum, altering the overall frequency response.
-For example, a long delay might cause a \(\pi\) phase shift, leading to cancellation of that particular frequency. x??
+For example, a long delay might cause a $\pi$ phase shift, leading to cancellation of that particular frequency. x??

 ---